Updated on:

 I say this a lot on here, but Florence is undoubtedly one of my favorite cities in the world, so take my advice with a slight grain of salt!
 But Florence is an absolute must see on your Italy trip.
 It’s a walkable, stunning city with tons to offer for any tourist, but it’s also small enough to see the highlights in a short time if that’s all you have!
 One of the best parts of Florence is how conveniently it’s located for day trips to places like Tuscany & Cinque Terre.

 I recommend spending three nights in Florence, and dedicating a day and a half (or so) to exploring some of the great spots accessible to Florence.
 This means you don’t need to drag your luggage with you on these day trips and you don’t need to check in and out of multiple hotels!
-Below is an overview of my Florence suggestions, but check out my full Florence travel guide for more suggestions!
+(Full Florence Travel Guide here.)

 Getting There